OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 # DHT22

-Programs for temperature and humidity sensor using Adafruit Feather 32u4 and DHT22.
+Programs for temperature and humidity sensor using Adafruit Feather 32u4 LoRa Radio and DHT22.

 ## Sending measured values to TTS